egri-nagy/infinity-room/index.md

 The Infinity Room is both a physical (a self-access center) and a virtual space (online meetings) designed for experiencing Mathematics in a positive and enjoyable way.
 Emphasizing the playful, the aesthetic and the mind-blowing aspects, the room is a gateway into collaborative mathematical research with paths leading to other STEM subjects and to a well-rounded liberal art worldview.

+You can earn exam grade points for this course by participating in the Infinity Room activities.
+You can be a presenter or an active participant.
+ A *presenter* works on a half an hour activity session with the instructor.
+This is like a mini research project.
+10 grade points.
+ A *participant* comes to the event, and works through the activities given by the presenter.
+3 grade points.

 ## 2020 FALL EVENTS

  * December 4, 12:00 (noon): *Quick introduction to Game Theory by the iterated Prisoner's Dilemma* by Suzu Naito.
+[Please enrol here.](https://docs.google.com/spreadsheets/d/1cMpKr1SfSOh01t73DsZg5_7qsQcinKrqUQMndiVfaXc/edit?usp=sharing)
  * November 23, 10am: *How to model traffic jams mathematically* by Sayaka Eguchi.

 Then number of sets is limited, enrollment is handled on a first come first served basis.
 Depending on the demand we may apply an algorithm to maximize the number of students taking part in infinity room events.
+Enrolment can be done only through an AIU account.
+Presenters and participants will be sent an email about the information for the online meeting.

 --------------------------------------------------

-You can earn exam grade points for this course by participating in the Infinity Room activities.
-You can be a presenter or an active participant.

-    A presenter works on a half an hour activity session with the instructor.
-This is like a mini research project.
-10 grade points.
-    A participant comes to the event, and works through the activities given by the presenter.
-3 grade points.

 ## Frequently Asked Questions